priceline-partner-network/api-documentation/src/guides/hotel/unified.md

 Before attempting to cancel, a reference to the `Express.LookUp` response should check to see that this element at `results` → `result` → `actions` → `cancel` is present.

-If not present, this reservation is non-cancellable (as should be reflected in the `important_information` and `cancellation_details` policy text).
+If not present, this reservation is non-cancellable (as should be reflected in the `policy_data` and `cancellation_details` policy text).

 If present, this encoded string should be passed into `Express.Cancel` as `ppn_bundle`.